GitHub Integration

 # Add with custom ID

-capa add vercel-labs/agent-skills --id my-skill
+capa add vercel-labs/agent-skills@web-researcher --id my-skill

 Manual Configuration